 Help Us Speak For the Trees

 Thank you to everyone who provided feedback on the draft recommendations for the Urban and Community Forest Management Plan through the online survey, public meeting and A2 Open City Hall.
 The overall response to the draft recommendations was very positive.
-We continue to review the results in more detail and will make changes to the recommendations based on the feedback received.
+Based on the feedback received the plan recommendations have been revised.
+Please click on the link below to view the final recommendations.

 Please scroll down to "Public Engagement" to view a presentation of the survey results and to find out more information on the planning process.